damanchola1/Country-App/README.md

 # Countryapp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.9.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.9, You can see the result of the project in the following link `https://damanchola1.github.io/Country-App/countries/by-capital`

 ## Development server